Wonderful Varieties: A geometrical realization: Wonderful varieties

 \subsection{Combinatorial invariants}

 Retain the notation set up for a wonderful $G$-variety $X$ of rank $r$.
-After Luna, we attach to $X$ three combinatorial invariants as follows.
+After Luna, we attach three combinatorial invariants to $X$ as follows.

-The (unique) closed $G$-orbit $Y$ of $X$ yields the first invariant, denoted $S^p_X$: this is the set of simple roots of $G$ associated to the parabolic subgroup $P_X$ containing $B$ and such that $Y\cong G/P_X$.
+The (unique) closed $G$-orbit $Y$ of $X$ yields the first invariant, a set of simple roots of $G$ denoted by $S^p_X$.
+Let $P_X$ be the parabolic subgroup of $G$ containing $B$ and such that $Y\cong G/P_X$.
+The set $S^p_X$ is precisely the set of simple roots of the Levi subgroup of $P_X$ containing $T$.

-The second invariant is the set $\Sigma_X$ of \textsl{spherical roots of $X$} defined as the following set $\{\sigma_1,\ldots,\sigma_r\}$ of characters of $T$.
-Let $X_B$ be the complement in $X$ of the union of the colors of $X$; it is isomorphic to an affine space.
-The character $\sigma_i$ is the opposite of the $B$-weight of an equation $f_i$ (uniquely determined up to a non-zero scalar) in $k[X_B]$ of $X_B\cap D_i$.
+The second invariant is the set $\Sigma_X$ of \textsl{spherical roots of $X$} defined as the following set $\{\sigma_1,\ldots,\sigma_r\}$ of linearly independent characters of $T$.
+Let $X_B$ be the complement in $X$ of the union of the colors of $X$; it is isomorphic to an affine space (\textsl{see}~\cite{Br89}).
+Let $f_i\in k[X_B]$ be an equation (uniquely determined up to a non-zero scalar) of $X_B\cap D_i$.
+Then $f_i$ is a $B$-eigenvector and the opposite of its $B$-weight is denoted by $\sigma_i$.
+There is another characterization of the spherical roots of $X$, namely in terms of the $T$-weights of the normal space to the orbit $Y$ in $X$; \textsl{see}~\cite{L97} for details.